Conserve Resource Efficiency

 Hazardous and non-hazardous waste generation and treatment: disposal and recovery

-Recovered fraction of (non) hazardous waste
+Recovered fraction of (non)-hazardous waste by the EU27 chemical industry

 Associated SDG targets